Legislators grill Outlaw over police response to George Floyd protests

 Philadelphia legislators grilled the city's top cop over her heavy-handed response to the protests following the police killing of George Floyd in Minneapolis.

-On Tuesday during a City Council committee hearing held via video conference, Police Commissioner Danielle Outlaw confessed she had not adequately prepared for the level of demonstrations and civil unrest that flared in Philadelphia beginning on May 30.
+On Tuesday during a City Council committee hearing held via video conference, Police Commissioner Danielle Outlaw acknowledged she had not adequately prepared for the level of demonstrations and civil unrest that flared in Philadelphia beginning May 30.

 The department lacked any intelligence that protests would grow so large here or spark such a high level of violence throughout the city, Outlaw said.